Denmark–Egypt relations: Political relations

 The Egyptian Minister of Foreign Affairs, Aboul Gheit, wrote several letters to the Prime Minister of Denmark and to the United Nations Secretary-General explaining that they did not want the Prime Minister to prosecute Jyllands-Posten; they only wanted "an official Danish statement underlining the need for and the obligation of respecting all religions and desisting from offending their devotees to prevent an escalation which would have serious and far-reaching consequences".
 Subsequently, the Egyptian government played a leading role in defusing the issue in the Middle East.

 Egyptian newspaper al-Fagr reprints some of the cartoons, describing them as a "continuing insult" and a "racist bomb". and argued that they are blasphemous to people of the Muslim faith, are intended to humiliate a Danish minority, or are a manifestation of ignorance about the history of Western imperialism.

-Danish reaction to the Egyptian Revolution of 2011

 "He is finished as Egypt's leader.
 The only matter for discussion is how quickly that materialises ...
 We are not electing a new Egyptian leader.
 That is something the Egyptians themselves have to do.
 But what we need is that before Hosni Mubarak leaves the presidential palace he has to provide a roadmap for democracy."